pathfinder-for-autonomous-navigation/FlightSoftware/src/FCCode/README.md

 - `StateFieldRegistry`: string-indexed database of all state fields.
 It is up to each Control Task to register its variables into this registry.

 There can be several different kinds of Control Tasks:
 - A `TimedTask` will be run periodically between a start and an end time that is specified in its constructor.
 If no end time is specified, the task is run periodically indefinitely.
-A timed task uses the ChibiOS API to achieve timing.
+A timed task uses the ChibiOS API to achieve timing, and is run asynchronously with respect to the main control loop.
 - A `StateMachine` is a special kind of task that changes its operation based on a state variable.
 It has `StateHandler` and `TransitionHandler` subtasks.

 Control Tasks may need to use hardware to accomplish their functionality.
 All hardware is accessed via drivers that are subclasses of the `Device` class.